hexive/sunpaper/README.md

 `darkmode_run_day="bash /path/to/switch.sh light"`
 `darkmode_run_night="bash /path/to/switch.sh dark"`

+**Waybar Mode**

 And finally, if you are using --waybar mode you may set the icon display for that here.
 `status_icon=""`

+**Manual Offsets**

-The timing of wallpaper changes is also configurable with human-readable relative time statements, if you can make sense of the bash.
+The timing of wallpaper changes is also configurable with human-readable relative time statements, if you can make sense of the bash--take a look at the `get_suntimes()` function.
 By default, most of the day/night is represented with a single wallpaper image, but then there is a flurry of activity within 1.5 hours of both sunrise/sunset.

 ## Test it